visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

    Presently, the ``$`` values that are displayed are taken always from the *first* plot in the plot list.
    If the plot list is changed such that the first plot that was in effect at the time the annotation was created, the rendered text for the annotation may change.

-The list of values currently supported are
+The list of values currently supported along with their default formats are

     +--------------------+----------+-------------------------------------+
     |   **Value name**   | **Fmt**  |       **Meaning**                   |